§ 12-17-235. Domestic Violence Resource Prosecutor

 Traffic Safety

 The Traffic Safety Resource Prosecutor (TSRP) provides training, education, & technical support to judges, law enforcement agencies, prosecutors, and other court personnel throughout Alabama.
-The Traffic Safety Resource Program is funded through eh national Highway Traffic Safety Administration and the Alabama Department of Economic and Community Affairs.
+The Traffic Safety Resource Program is funded through the National Highway Traffic Safety Administration and the Alabama Department of Economic and Community Affairs.
 The TSRP program is housed and managed by the Office of Prosecution Services.
-The Alabama Traffic Safety Resource Prosecutor is Bill Lindsey.